axibase/axibase-collector-docs/jobs/examples/pi/export-archive-data.md

 ![](images/pi-test-4.png)
 ![](images/pi-test-5.png)

-When configuration is done, save the job and run it.
+When configuration is done, save the job and click **Run**.
-You may see the execution details by clicking on the `View` link in the `Execution Details` column.
+You may see the execution details by clicking on the **View** link in the **Execution Details** column.
 ![](images/pi-jobs-list.png)

-You can see executed queries info by following the `Details` link.
+You can see executed queries info by following the **Details** link.
 ![](images/pi-query-statistics.png)

-The `Tag Statistics` button will lead to the page with information on every processed PI tag, such as first and last collected measure time, last value, number of collected measures.
+The **Tag Statistics** button leads to the page with information on every processed PI tag, such as first and last collected measure time, last value, number of collected measures.
 ![](images/pi-tags-statistics.png)

 ## Verify Metrics in ATSD

 * Log in to ATSD.
-* Click on the `Entities` tab and filter entities by name, e.g. `temp`.
+* Click on the **Entities** tab and filter entities by name, for example `temp`.

 ![](images/atsd-entity-temp.png)

-* Follow the link in the `Metrics` column
+* Follow the link in the **Metrics** column

 ![](images/atsd-metric-temp.png)